Makeshiftdev-c/Mysolutions/README.md

 <u>Background:</u>

 Doesn't include several Programming Projects, which will be added at a later date.
 Code could be improved for some of the projects.
 The repository will be updated as I work through the book, and improvements made on subsequent iterations.
 This repository is, mainly, intended for the purposes of self-documentation.
+Folders and files to be re-organised upon first revision.

 I claim no owner of the book and any material contained there within.
 The problem/project contexts are quoted directly from the book, with some variation in wording in some cases.
-Please see 'notice' file for further information.
+Please see 'Notice.txt' file for further information.

 <img src="Image/book_image.jpg" width="300" height="350">